Dak Prescott Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 Season Stats

-- Prescott has thrown for 4,154 yards (259.6 ypg) to lead Dallas, completing 68.4% of his passes and recording 32 touchdown passes and 10 interceptions this season.
+- Prescott has 4,154 passing yards (259.6 ypg) to lead Dallas, completing 68.4% of his throws and tossing 32 touchdown passes with 10 interceptions this season.

-- He has tacked on 146 rushing yards on 48 carries with one touchdown, averaging 9.1 yards per game.
+- He's also carried the ball 48 times for 146 yards and one touchdown, averaging 9.1 yards per game.

 - Click over to SISportsbook and find the latest player props and odds for Prescott's matchup with the Eagles.